emencia/emencia-django-forum/docs/usage.rst

 ``settings.FORUM_EMAIL_SENDER`` will be used to send emails if defined, else ``settings.DEFAULT_FROM_EMAIL`` will be used instead.

-You can change the email subject and content templates used to build the emails :
+You can change the email subject and content templates used to build the emails:

 * ``forum/threadwatch_email_subject.txt`` for the subject;
 * ``forum/threadwatch_email_content.txt`` for the content;

-These templates receive a context with some variables :
+These templates receive a context with some variables:

 * ``SITE`` : the current Site (from the Django "sites" framework);
 * ``thread_instance`` : the thread instance where the message has been posted;